-Dr. David Cobasko is a specialist in neurology (brain & spinal cord disease).
-He works in Oak Park, CA and Simi Valley, CA. Dr. Cobasko is in-network for Blue Shield, Blue Cross/Blue Shield, and Medicare insurance.
-After attending the University of California, San Diego (UCSD), School of Medicine, he completed his residency training at a hospital affiliated with the University of Wisconsin.
-New patients are welcome to contact his office for an appointment.
+Dr. David Cobasko's medical specialty is neurology (brain & spinal cord disease).
+He accepts the following insurance: Blue Shield, Blue Cross/Blue Shield, and Medicare.
+He graduated from the University of California, San Diego (UCSD), School of Medicine and then he performed his residency at a hospital affiliated with the University of Wisconsin.
+Dr. Cobasko has an open panel.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: